salomon-hernandez-soto/salomon-hernandez-soto.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Salomon Hernandez-Soto is an engineering student with a passion for engineering design and making his ideas come to life.
-He is building his skills through design and manufacturing coursework, and through projects which interest him and leverages his knowledge."
+He is building his skills through design and manufacturing coursework, and through projects which interest him and leverage his knowledge."

 feature_row:
   - image_path: assets/img/CNC-Mill-Thumbnail.jpg